AjitD01/cloud-circuit-breaker-poc/readme.md

 # Introduction

-## Intend
+## Intent

-Given a client and a supplier service, circuit breaker intend is:
+Given a client and a supplier service, circuit breaker intent is:

 - to avoid cascading failures
 - to avoid waiting for supplier timeouts while supplier is down
 - to provide a default response while supplier is down

+## Participants

+A **Client**, a **Supplier** and a mediator between them called **Circuit Breaker**.

-## Implementation
+## Collaboration

-Add a mediator, called circuit breaker, between client and supplier to monitor supplier availability.
+The Circuit Breaker monitors Supplier availability.

-When the client requests the supplier, the circuit breaker delegates to supplier if and only if commnunication with supplier is up (circuit closed), otherwise the circuit breaker returns a fallback response to client (circuit open).
+When the Client requests the Supplier, the Circuit Breaker delegates to Supplier if and only if commnunication with supplier is up (circuit closed), otherwise the circuit breaker returns a fallback response to client (circuit open).

 Circuit breaker keeps returning the fallback until the communitation with supplier is re-established.

 # Demo